braintree/runbook/README.md

 > Runbook is a framework for progressively automating system operations.

 Runbook provides a DSL for specifying a series of steps to execute an operation.
 Once your runbook is specified, you can use it to generate a formatted representation of the book or to execute the runbook interactively.
-For example, you can export your runbook to markdown or use the same runbook to automatically orchestrate a fleet of servers.
+For example, you can export your runbook to markdown or use the same runbook to execute commands on remote servers.

 <div align="center">
   <img width="600" src="images/runbook_example.gif" alt="example of a runbook" />
 </div>
 <br>

-Runbook provides two modes for evaluating your runbook once it is defined.
+Runbook provides two modes for evaluating your runbook.
 The first mode, view mode, allows you to export your runbook into various formats such as markdown.
 The second mode, run mode, allows you to execute behavior based on the statements in your runbook.

 Runbook provides a very flexible interface.
-It can be integrated into your existing projects to add orchestration functionality, installed on systems as a stand-alone executable, or runbooks can be defined to have themselves be executable.
+It can be integrated into your existing projects to add orchestration functionality, installed on systems as a stand-alone executable, or runbooks can be defined as self-executable scripts.
 In addition to being useful for automating common tasks, runbooks are a perfect bridge for providing operations teams with step-by-step instructions to handle common issues (especially when solutions cannot be easily automated).

 Lastly, Runbook provides an extendable interface for augmenting the DSL and defining your own behavior.